EdoardoCostantini/mi-hd/README.md

    4. Run the entire script

 ## Obtaining the plots and tables
-The procedure is described for the simulation study.
+The procedure is described for the simulation study "exp1".
-By using the scripts for "exp4", the same procedure can be followed for the EVS resampling study.
+By using the scripts for "exp1.2" and "exp4", the same procedure can be followed for the collinearity study and the EVS resampling study.
 1. Open the script [exp1_results.R](./code/exp1_results.R) and make sure you specify the name of the .rds file obtained from the simulation study run.